 Total Time: 10 minutes

-Guacamole is a dip made of avocado, lime juice, and other fresh veggies and herbs.
+Guacamole is a traditional Mexican appetizer made of avocado, lime juice, and other fresh veggies and herbs.
 Also, this dip recipe contains ground cumin, which adds smoky flavor to your creamy food and makes your appetizer more special.

 Besides, since the avocado is a good or bad dish determiner, you must choose the perfectly ripe one.
 In common, you should use your palm and gently squeeze the avocado to check.
 If the fruit yields modestly, it is perfect to use.